 High School Independent Study

 Verdugo Academy is the high school independent study / blended learning program offered by Glendale Unified School District and is available to students attending grades 9 through 12.
 This program is offered as an option for students needing an alternative learning environment in which to succeed.

 The program works best for students who are self-motivated, are avid readers, and who work well independently.
 Parental supervision of student work completion is also a factor contributing to student success.
 Students wishing to attend Verdugo Academy must pass a pre-enrollment reading test to assure that they have the skills to succeed in independent study.

 Courses of Study

-The Verdugo Academy curriculum is the same high quality course of study offered at schools in the Glendale Unified School District.
+The Verdugo Academy curriculum is the same high-quality course of study offered at schools in the Glendale Unified School District.
 District-approved texts and instructional materials are provided free of charge to students in this program.

 Verdugo Academy teachers meet weekly with students to provide an individualized approach to each student’s needs and learning styles.
 Teachers maintain communication with parents and are generally available to answer questions throughout the day by phone or email.
 Parent-teacher meetings occur regularly to maintain the close school-to-home collaboration that is a hallmark of the program.